sensu/sensu-docs/content/sensu-core/2.0/reference/agent.md

 systemctl enable sensu-agent
 {{< /highlight >}}

-Disable the agent from starting on system boot:
+To disable the agent from starting on system boot:

 {{< highlight shell >}}
 systemctl disable sensu-agent